KhronosGroup/ANARI-SDK/cts/features.md

     return result > threshold, threshold, result
 ```

-If a custom compare function is provided, it will be used additionally to the defined comparison methods (if any are defined) and included in the final result.
+If a custom compare function is provided it will be used additionally to the defined comparison methods (if any are defined) and included in the final result.

 ### Comparison methods

 For comparing the images, the metrics module of the scikit-image[^scikit-image] library is used.
 It implements the most commonly used comparison algorithms, such as mean squared error (MSE)[^mse], peak signal noise ratio (PSNR)[^psnr] or structural similarity (SSIM)[^ssim].

-Since the CTS should only compare structural difference between images and disregard changes in lighting or shading, the following methods are used.
+Since the CTS should only compare structural differences between images and disregard changes in lighting or shading, the following methods are used.
 In contrast to MSE or PSNR, which compare the pixel values of images directly, SSIM tries to mimic human perception and compares the structure of images.
 Therefore, the relationship between pixels is taken into account and SSIM can be used for pattern recognition between two images.
 However, SSIM does not totally disregard lighting and shading.
 If the differences are too big, SSIM will not be able to recognize structurally similar patterns.\
 For comparing only the actual vertices, the depth channel is rendered to an image.
 This is a grayscale image as seen below which encodes the distance from each pixel to the camera as euclidean distance as defined in the ANARI specification.
 These renderings are independent from any shading or light source and only take the actual primitives into account.
 Therefore, these images are compared with PSNR with a strict threshold.

 ### Example output